randymi01/HSomics/README.md

 30 nonlesional (NL)
 19 healthy control (HC)
 Current single cell sequencing data includes 11 samples from lesional HS skin
-          p("With the wave of thriving HS research, this initiative could serve as a valuable resource to increase access to valuable sequencing data.
+          With the wave of thriving HS research, this initiative could serve as a valuable resource to increase access to valuable sequencing data.
 HS-OmicsDB will prove to be a valuable validation and hypothesis generating tool in the study of HS.
 Future versions will incorporate the growing number of ongoing HS studies employing 'omics technologies'